dionchaika/database/README.md

 composer require dionchaika/db:dev-master
 ```

-After installing, you will need to require Composer's autoloader:
+After installing, you will need to require the autoloader:

 ```php
 require_once 'vendor/autoload.php';